 Staying savvy as you negotiate the right deal to finance your plans can help you avoid headaches later on.
 A good broker can save you thousands of dollars, but don’t be afraid to ask them about the range of financial products they can supply and the commission they’ll earn for selling them to you.
 Your broker will be your guide through the loan application process – so it’s always wise to check that they’re properly accredited.

 At this stage, it’s common for unexpected costs to pop up.
 Factoring in conveyancing bills, bank fees and mortgage insurance will save you a scramble for extra cash.
-But should you find that you could do with a helping hand, explore the possibility of applying for stamp duty relief or government grants.
+But should you find that you could do with a helping hand, explore the possibility of applying for stamp duty relief or government grants, such as HomeBuilder.
 The most eligible properties for grants tend to be brand new builds, like the many news homes available in Stockland’s range of managed communities.

 Your New Community